-Vocational Education and Training (VETiS)
+Vocational Education and Training (VET)

-- VETiS subjects are optional for VCE and compulsory for VCAL students at Intermediate and Senior levels. - Students who complete a two (2) year VETiS course obtain a nationally recognised vocational qualification in that field, usually a Certificate II.
-Each VETiS course consists of 4 Units. - VCAL students interested in a VETiS program that is not delivered internally at GPSC, must discuss the options and costs with the VETiS Coordinator.
+- VET subjects are optional for VCE and compulsory for VCAL students at Intermediate and Senior levels. - Students who complete a two (2) year VET obtain a nationally recognised vocational qualification in that field, usually a Certificate II.
+Each VET consists of 4 Units. - VCAL students interested in a VET that is not delivered internally at GPSC, must discuss the options and costs with the VET Coordinator.

-Advantages of undertaking VETiS
+Advantages of undertaking VET

-- Students gain their VCAL together with a vocational certificate from a Tertiary institution. - Most VETiS courses incorporate work placement which equip students with work readiness skills in an adult environment. - Students experience an occupation first hand and discover if they are suited before making a permanent career commitment. - Undertaking a VETiS program gives a student the opportunity to create a Career pathway into a particular industry while still at secondary school.
+- Students gain their VCAL together with a vocational certificate from a Tertiary institution. - Most VET incorporate work placement which equip students with work readiness skills in an adult environment. - Students experience an occupation first hand and discover if they are suited before making a permanent career commitment. - Undertaking a VET gives a student the opportunity to create a Career pathway into a particular industry while still at secondary school.

-- Factors to consider before choosing VCAL - Only VCAL students can access externally delivered VETiS programs. - VETiS requires excellent time management and personal responsibility. - A significant part of a VETiS course is theoretical, not just practical. - Students are often responsible for working though self-paced modules alone. - VCAL students may need to travel to TAFE or work placement, often missing classes at school.
-Students are responsible for catching up on any missed schoolwork in their own time. - Students may be required to undertake Structured Workplace Learning during school holidays. - There are extra financial costs associated with VETiS to cover TAFE delivery costs, books, protective clothing etc. - 100% of the VETiS charge must be paid on or before Course Confirmation Day to ensure participation.
+- Factors to consider before choosing VCAL - Only VCAL students can access externally delivered VET. - VET requires excellent time management and personal responsibility. - A significant part of a VET is theoretical, not just practical. - Students are often responsible for working though self-paced modules alone. - VCAL students may need to travel to TAFE or work placement, often missing classes at school.
+Students are responsible for catching up on any missed schoolwork in their own time. - Students may be required to undertake Structured Workplace Learning during school holidays. - There are extra financial costs associated with VET to cover TAFE delivery costs, books, protective clothing etc. - 100% of the VET charge must be paid on or before Course Confirmation Day to ensure participation.